-Archery GB Regional Development Officers - Supporting the archery network at the grassroots.
-Archery GB's Participation Team is laying the foundations to support the archery network and address needs at a more local, grassroots level.
-Existing Archery GB staff will be partnering with Regions and Home Nations, with an offer in every area of the UK.
-New staff have been appointed in Wales and Northern Ireland to support archers in those nations, and in Scotland we will continue to work closely with staff at Scottish Archery.
+Archery GB's Sport Development Team is laying the foundations to support the archery network and address needs at a more local, grassroots level.
+Existing Archery GB staff have partnered with Regions and Home Nations, with an offer in every area of the UK and in Scotland we will continue to work closely with staff at Scottish Archery.

 We recognise that clubs and members across the regions and Home Nations have specific needs and opportunities for growth, and that a more localised approach will boost participation, member satisfaction and diversity.